david-pugh-gcell/GCellNotificationFW_iOS/README.md

 ```

 <h3>Background Mode</h3>
 The framework will follow Apple guidelines for working in background mode.
 The ranging function of the app is extended to improve accuracy once a beacon region is detected, but this is only for a short time to minimise battery use.
 It should be enough for many applications.
-This Framework is not intended to be used for a navigation based app requiring continal ranging whilst in background mode - if you require this please contact us to discuss this.
+This Framework is not intended to be used for a navigation based app requiring continal ranging whilst in background mode - if you require this please contact us to discuss the details.
 The app doesnt automatically deliver local notifications, just the callback to say the beacon has been ranged/action has been trigger.
 It is left to the developer to implement any notifications to the user.
 Again - any queries or requests please do not hesitate to contact us to see how we can help.